dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 b.
 Provisions all discovered servers.

-b.
+c.
 PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, infiniband IPs, BMC IPs etc.

     To access the DB, run: ::